 In the dispensing pharmacy industry, earnings traditionally have been at the mercy of biennial NHI drug price revisions.
 The first-ever "off-year" revision took place in April 2021, with revisions applied to some 70% of all pharmaceuticals on the NHI drug price list.
-Going forward, drug price revisions will take place annually (incorporating the off-year revisions), and Medical System Network foresees further deterioration in the business climate for dispensing pharmacies, heightening the need for operational stability and raising motivation among independent dispensing pharmacies to join its network.
+Going forward, drug price revisions will take place annually (incorporating the off-year revisions), and Medical System Network foresees further deterioration in the business climate for dispensing pharmacies, heightening the need for operational stability.
+On the other hand, the company noted progress has been made in winning the understanding of wholesalers on previously promoted improvements to drug distribution.
+Shared Research sees that the company is making progress toward its goal of building a relationship with pharmaceutical wholesalers as business partners.